pedrobranco1999/vsinimoog/README.md

 - teff: the effective temperature of the star.
 - logg: the logarithmic of the gravity acceleration on the surface of the star
 - feh: the metallicity of the star.
-- vrot:
+- vrot: vsin simulated by the code.
-- vrot_err:
+- vrot_err: ask latter
-- vmac:
+- vmac: macroturbulence velocity
-- status:
+- status: ask latter
-- vsini_final_err:
+- vsini_final_err: uncertain of the vsini simulated by the code.